wolverine3301/Sibyl/README.md

 ## Saga

-These are the accepted type codes for data tpes in saga
+These are the accepted type codes for data types in saga
  - Particle
   	* TYPE CHARACTERS:
  		* 'i' : Integer